pnxtech/hydra/README.md

 Read the [Full documentation](documentation.md)

-Interested in running Hydra on AWS using Docker Swarm mode?
+Interested in running Hydra on AWS using Docker containers and Swarm mode?
 See: https://github.com/cjus/hydra-and-aws-in-docker-swarm

 ### Join us on Slack!